Greater Midland: First projects

-Shortly after GMCC was created, they announced a $5.1 million fundraising campaign to "enhance the quality of life for Midlanders," according to GMCC CEO Chris Tointon.
+Shortly after Greater Midland was created, they announced a $5.1 million fundraising campaign to "enhance the quality of life for Midlanders," according to Greater Midland CEO Chris Tointon.
 Individuals and businesses contributed to the project, but the majority came from local charitable trusts including the Alden and Vada Dow Family Foundation, the Dow Chemical Company Foundation, the Dow Corning Corporation Foundation, the Herbert H. and Grace A. Dow Foundation, the Midland Area Community Foundation, the Charles J. Strosacker Foundation and the Rollin M. Gerstacker Foundation.

 The money paid for three projects.
 The Midland Community Tennis Center received an overdue renovation of existing facilities and an expansion.
-The Midland Curling Club was relocated to a newly constructed building near the MCC.
-Lastly, the MCC created an "outdoor campus".
+The Midland Curling Club was relocated to a newly constructed building near the Greater Midland Community Center.
+Lastly, the Greater Midland Community Center created an "outdoor campus".

 Funding

-The United Way of Midland County provides significant funding for three of GMCC's centers.
+The United Way of Midland County provides significant funding for three of Greater Midland's centers.
 For 2009, UW allocated $282,900 for education programs, $61,500 for self-sufficiency programs and $270,600 for health programs.
 The total of $615,000 was 16.4% of UWs budget.
-GMCC also relies on local companies to underwrite specific programs and free activities.
+Greater Midland also relies on local companies to underwrite specific programs and free activities.